By Jeff Bardos, CEO, Speritas Capital Partners

 This new loan program will provide funding for a broader range of businesses by focusing on mid-sized businesses with up to 10,000 employees or $2.5 billion in 2019 annual revenues.
 The Federal Reserve is seeking comments on this program until April 16, 2020.

 Speritas Capital helps clients assess their options in an unbiased way.
 We are independent and have access to a wide range of financing options.
-And we never take up-front fees.
-Watch our video overview.
+Schedule a call with the author, Jeff Bardos or call/text him directly at 203-247-4358 to discuss your specific issue or situation.

 About the Author